 Venue: U.S. District Court, Western District of Missouri

-Randy Scheer, Jacob Sappington, Kenneth Sprenger, and Kayla Campbell successfully defended this $140 million construction defect case for a leading manufacturer of pultruded FRP products.
-After a three-week jury trial, the SWRS team obtained a complete defense verdict and judgment was entered in favor of his client.
+Randy Scheer, Jacob Sappington and Kenneth Sprenger successfully defended this $140 million construction defect case for a leading manufacturer of pultruded FRP products.
+After a three-week jury trial, the SWR team obtained a complete defense verdict and judgment was entered in favor of his client.
+This verdict was recognized by Missouri Lawyers Weekly as the largest defense verdict in Missouri in 2015.

 Venue: Missouri Court of Appeals (Southern District)